Photo: Pexels

 Are EasyClass rubrics actually free to download?

 Yes.
-All rubrics in the EasyClass library are free to view and use in your classroom.
-The AI rubric generator also has a free tier: generate custom rubrics with no account required.
-A free EasyClass account gives you unlimited access to the rubric library and generator.
+All rubrics in the EasyClass library are free to view and use in your classroom with no account required.
+The AI rubric generator also has a free tier: generate custom rubrics with no login and no credit card.
+A free EasyClass account (takes 60 seconds) saves your generated rubrics and gives you unlimited access to the full library across devices.

 Can I edit EasyClass rubrics after downloading?